Learning with Bounded Instance- and Label-dependent Label Noise

 \subsection{Learning with Distilled Examples}

-We formally introduce the concept of distilled example first. \begin{defi} An example $(X,Y)$ is called a distilled example if the label $Y$ is identical to the one assigned by the Bayes optimal classifier under the clean data, i.e., $Y=g_D^{*}(X)$. \end{defi}
+We formally introduce the concept of distilled example first. \begin{defi} An example $(\mathbf{x},y)$ is defined to be a distilled example if its label is identical to the one assigned by the Bayes optimal classifier under the clean data, i.e., $y=g_D^{*}(\mathbf{x})$. \end{defi}

 Denote by $D^{*}$ the distribution of distilled examples.
 In the empirical risk minimization (ERM) frame, a discriminant function $\hat{f}_{D^{*},L}$ can be learnt by